pection-zz/aboutme/README.md

 ## [Lens Quality Checking using Machine Learning](https://github.com/pection/Len-Quality-Checking-Using-Machine-Learning) ##
 ### First place in the world in Manufacturing ###
 * Published by Bachelor of Engineering Program in Robotics Engineeing
+* RePublished in 2020 2nd International Conference on Management Science and Industrial Engineering MSIE 2020.
+Association for Computing
 * This research project is about checking the quality of the lens with machine learning methods and Machine VISION
 * The result of experiments show that the lens quality checking using machine learning can be achieved a performance testing with 99
 * This method can be applied to check the quality of lens in manufacturing automation in the future